Korko/CleverCover/README.md

 ============

-WebApplication to simply create both cover and profile picture for social networks like Facebook or Google Plus.
+WebApplication to simply create both cover and profile picture for social networks like Facebook, Google+ or Twitter.

 Home
 ----